-Under a plan approved by Rosenbaum earlier this fall, Caltech will arrange to source largely carbon-free electricity through a partnership with Pasadena Water and Power.
+Under a plan approved by Rosenbaum earlier this fall, Caltech intends to source largely carbon-free electricity.
 Simultaneously, a detailed engineering study will evaluate a potential transition from natural gas to electricity to power the campus heating system.
 That transition and the carbon-free-power purchase could reduce by more than 85 percent the greenhouse gas emissions produced on campus and in the electricity Caltech buys.

 "These meaningful plans are possible because of advances in renewable energy research and years of preparation on campus," says Caltech Provost, and council co-chair, David Tirrell.
 "The council's work and its recommendations are important steps that translate Caltech's commitment to sustainability into practice."